 While “pay for delete” sounds appealing, Veterans should be aware of the risks:

-- No Guarantee of Success: As mentioned, collection agencies are not obligated to agree to a PFD.
+- No Guarantee of Success: Collection agencies are not obligated to agree to a PFD.

-- Verbal Agreements are Useless: Relying on a verbal promise can leave you paying the debt without getting the deletion you wanted.
-Always get it in writing.
+- Verbal Agreements are Useless: Relying on a verbal promise can leave you without the deletion you wanted.

-- Impact on Credit Score Not Guaranteed: While deletion is beneficial, your credit score is complex.
-Other factors, like payment history on active accounts, credit utilization, and credit age, also play a huge role.
+- Impact on Credit Score Not Guaranteed: Your credit score is complex; other factors like payment history play a huge role.

 Alternatives to “Pay for Delete” for Veterans